Understanding the trans-Neptunian Solar system: Reconciling the results of serendipitous stellar occultations and the inferences from the cratering record: Results

 To better understand the solution, we plot an example of the evolution for {\revised the best fit} parameters in figure \ref{fig:example_colds}.
 From it, we can see how the model meets the various observational criteria.
 The size of the largest bodies that formed decreases with distance from the Sun, keeping the number of large bodies that could be seen in optical surveys small.
 Even though the total mass in each radial bin is decreasing with distance from the Sun (apart from a small bump after the first bin) the number of bodies at a few hundred meter sizes increases, as the mass is distributed there, rather than in larger bodies, producing large numbers of bodies a few hundred meters in size that can be detected in serendipitous occultation surveys.
 These bodies {\revised farther from the Sun} do not produce a cratering record on Pluto or Charon, as their orbits do not overlap.
 In this way, the parameters produced from the model can be tied to specific observables, for instance the $\Pi$~parameter only affects bodies that do not produce a cratering record on Pluto or Charon, so that observational test does not favour any particular value for $\Pi$~(Figure \ref{fig:upfactorversuscraters}).
 In contrast, the pencil-beam HST survey of \citet{2004AJ....128.1364B}, disfavours large values of $\Pi$ (Figure \ref{fig:pivscraters}), as that survey is sensitive to bodies with radii as small as 10 km at 50 au. {\revised The bodies below $\sim 100~m$~do not appear in any of the observations, so the effective slope measured for the smallest bodies is $\sim -2$.
-If smaller bodies were measureable, we should expect them to have a more negative slope.
-The need for a positive $q_s$~is driven primarily by the observation of craters at 200 m, though as with all parameters there is a complex interaction between the four input parameters and six observations.}
+If smaller bodies were measurable, we should expect them to have a more negative slope as our fit needs for a positive $q_s$, which is driven primarily by the observation of craters at 200 m.
+However, as with all parameters there is a complex interaction between the four input parameters and six observations.
+We can also compare the simulated size distribution of bodies in the main Kuiper belt (dark blue line in Figure~\ref{fig:example_colds}) to that obtained from Charon's cratering record (light blue curve in Figure~\ref{fig:smallBodyObservations}) for the smallest sizes, i.e., between radii of 100 m and 500 m.
+We notice that the simulations show a dip at $\sim$ 500 m before transitioning to the -3.5 slope at smaller sizes.
+This dip may explain the shallower slope in -1.7 observed between 100 and 500 m from the Charon's cratering record.
+However, the dip does not extend to a wide range of radii and seems to not fully explain the observations.
+The simulations show the end state of the collisional evolution but it is expected that the dip was much deeper in the Solar system's youth (see dashed line in Figure~\ref{fig:example_colds}), when most impacts happened with Charon.
+Because the cratering record with Charon is integrated over the whole history of the Solar system and the simulation is at a given time, we should not directly compare the two figures but it seems that indeed the dip (that was even deeper early on when most impact happened) goes in the right direction to explain this observed shallower slope in -1.7.